Some first-time homebuyers struggle with whether to buy a single-family house, a condominium or a town house.

-Besides price and affordability, there are other factors you need to consider to help you make a decision.
-Here are some questions to ask when deciding which type of residence would be best for your first home.
+There are factors besides price and affordability that need to be considered before a decision is made.
+Here are the key questions to ask when deciding which type of residence you should purchase as your first home.

-For young professionals who want to be close to the action, a short walk to restaurants, shops and a train station is likely a higher priority than having more bedrooms and a big yard.
+For young professionals, a short walk to restaurants, shops and a train station is likely to be a higher priority than extra bedrooms and a big yard.

-A newlywed couple in a large metro area might be happy buying a condo or town house, but when their family starts to grow, a single-family house with a yard is a better fit.
+A newlywed couple in a large metro area might be content in a condo or town house, but when their family grows, the single-family house with a yard has a lot more appeal.

-If you work a lot, you may not want to spend your time off mowing grass or clipping hedges.
-Your lifestyle would be more compatible with a town house or condo where the homeowners association, or HOA, hires contractors to mow the lawn, clean the pool and do other upkeep.
+If you work a lot, you may not want to spend your spare time doing lawn maintenance.
+Your lifestyle would be more compatible with a town house or condo where the homeowners association, or HOA, hires contractors to take care of the yard and the pool.

 “Those with many other responsibilities may not have time for home maintenance,” says Jordan Clarke, a real estate agent in Carlsbad, California.
 “Condos are also a convenient option for people who travel a lot.”

-First-time homebuyers may not have the confidence or experience to take on the upkeep of a single-family home.
+First-time homebuyers may not have the confidence or experience to handle the upkeep of a single-family home.

-A condo or town house can be a good fit for new homebuyers because HOA fees, which are paid by all the owners, pay for maintenance and repairs in all common areas.
+A condo or town house can be a good fit for new homebuyers because maintenance and repairs for all common areas are covered by the HOA fees, which all owners pay.
 Sharing costs is often easier for first-time homebuyers, especially for major repairs.

-On the other hand, if you have a stand-alone house, it’s up to you to patch the roof, trim the trees and mend the fence – or else find the right people to do it for you, and that alone can be daunting for first-time buyers.
+If you buy a stand-alone house, it’s up to you to patch the roof, trim the trees and mend the fence, or else find the right people to do it for you.
+That alone can be daunting for first-time buyers.

 Owning a condo or town house is not for everyone.
-There are rules to abide by in an HOA that some people may find too restrictive.
+There are rules in an HOA that some people find too restrictive.

-- HOAs can tell residents where to park, what type of vehicle they can have on the property, ban them from grilling on their balconies or swimming in the pool after dark.
-They can also limit guest stays and enforce a host of other rules.
+- HOAs can tell residents where to park, what type of vehicles they can have on the property, ban them from grilling on their balconies or swimming in the pool after dark.
+They can also limit guest stays, pets and put restrictions on renting your unit.

-- Neighbors are close by, and they can be annoying, especially ones who don’t follow the rules.
+- Neighbors are close by, and they can be annoying, especially if they’re loud.

-Besides the rules and restrictions of an HOA, there are other considerations if you’re looking to buy a condo or town house.
+Besides HOA rules and restrictions, there are other things to consider if you’re looking to buy a condo or town house:

-- If all the owners don’t pay their HOA fees or assessments, you may be required to fork over more than your fair share — and hope you’ll be reimbursed later.
+- If some owners don’t pay their HOA fees or assessments, you may have to fork over more than your fair share — and hope you’re reimbursed later.

 - Lenders usually charge higher interest rates for condo and townhome purchases than they do for single-family homes, says Jeremy Schachter, branch manager for Pinnacle Capital Mortgage in Phoenix.